 - The flex strips are enclosed in a weatherproof silicone sleeve, making them immune to rain and splashes, but are not recommended for continuous submersion.
 Early 144 pixel/meter strips were not weatherproof, but the latest batches now include this feature.

-- The silicone sleeve can be cut and removed for a slimmer profile, but the strip is no longer weatherproof.
+- The silicone sleeve can be cut and removed for a slimmer profile, but this compromises the strip's weather resistance.